 The struggle for municipalities to provide affordable housing is equally daunting.
 Funding is hard to come by and land is in short supply.
 The current wait for subsidized housing has been averaged at 15 years in this part of the province.

-It's a long, slow process, especially for a small, grassroots organization such as Homegrown Homes.
-But we are driven by the need, and the realization that a decent home is fundamental to a decent life.
+We are driven by the need, and the realization that a decent home is fundamental to a decent life.
 Children are healthier and happier, and their parents spend more time exuding optimism, rather than despair.

 In the end, a decent home really hits home, when you don't have one.